vossi1/v6523/readme.md

 :x: **BEWARE: There are some XC9572XL FAKES out there**

-**UPDATE: Special hdl-code for the C64 IEEE488 interface:**
+**UPDATE: Special hdl-code for the C64 IEEE488 interface + v.2 with PHI2 solder point:**

-You have to solder a very small wire from pin 39 of the CPLD to pin 10 of the 74LS08 (PHI2)!
+You have to solder a wire from pin 39 of the CPLD (v.1) to pin 10 of the 74LS08 (PHI2).
+With the v.2 board you now have a solderpoint for Pin39 / PHI2!

 REASON: Commodore didn't combined CS with PHI2 like in the CBM2 machines.
 According to the datasheet for the 6525, they should have done that.